Conflux-Chain/CIPs/CIPs/cip-1.md

   - If it is a complicated change, please submit an [issue](https://github.com/Conflux-Chain/conflux-rust/issues) to communicate with the core developer team first.

 - **Database/RPC Breaking Changes:** The updated client will be able to co-exist with previous versions, but it updates the interface/behavior of an existing RPC or it changes the blockchain database format.
 This would require modifications for applications depending on these RPCs and/or clean up the database to sync from the scratch.
 To submit a Database/RPC breaking change, you can follow the above process but you must submit an issue first.
-- **Protocol Breaking Changes:** These changes do not touch the specification of the Conflux Protocol, but require an update to the P2P network protocol in Conflux/Conflux-Rust.
+- **P2P Protocol Breaking Changes:** These changes do not touch the specification of the Conflux Protocol, but require an update to the P2P network protocol in Conflux/Conflux-Rust.
 It is possible to enable the change without a hard-fork but it would require special protocol version handling and compatibility testing.
 To submit a protocol breaking change, please follow this process:
   - Submit a Conflux Improvement Proposal ([CIP](https://github.com/Conflux-Chain/CIPs)) draft.
   - Discuss the CIP until it is **Accepted**.
 Note that in the CIP, it is important to specify how the implementation can maintain compatibility with previous protocol versions (via versioning or other techniques).
 If this cannot be done, the change should be classified and treated as a spec breaking change instead.
   - Create an issue in [Conflux-Rust](https://github.com/Conflux-Chain/conflux-rust) corresponding to the CIP.